Hemophilia in Children and Other Pediatric Blood Conditions

 Extensive System of Care for Non Malignant Blood Conditions

 Our pediatric hematologists and other blood disorder specialists emphasize the prevention of long-term complications.
 Depending on the diagnosis, this could include issues resulting from intermittent bleeding episodes and clotting events.
-With an extensive system of care available to all patients, we offer a full range of comprehensive services and lifelong support to children with blood disorders.
+We offer a full range of services and lifelong support to all patients with blood disorders

 There are several types of blood disorders that can affect babies, children and young adults.
 A non-malignant disorder means it is not cancerous, yet these disorders can still be very serious.
+We treat a wide range of pediatric blood disorders, including sickle cell disease and hemophilia in children.
 Some of the most common non-malignant blood disorders we treat include:

 - Anemia: Children with anemia do not have enough healthy red blood cells to carry oxygen throughout the body.
 This can cause anemic patients to feel tired and weak and can range from mild to severe.

 - Aplastic anemia: This is a rare and serious condition in which the child’s body stops producing new blood cells.
 Aplastic anemia creates a higher risk of infections and uncontrolled bleeding.

 - Factor V Leiden: This inherited condition causes an increased risk of abnormal blood clots, or thrombophilia.
 Some clots do no damage at all, while others can be life-threatening.

 - Hemochromatosis: This is a common inherited disorder in which the body absorbs too much iron.
 Over time, excess iron can build up in major organs and cause the organs to become diseased.

 - Hemophilia: This rare disorder means the child’s body lacks blood-clotting proteins.
 Patients with this disease bleed longer than normal after a cut or injury or may even experience spontaneous bleeding.